visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of tweet frequency over time](/assets/images/plots/tweet_frequency_over_time.png)

 Another point to note is that sample focuses on tweets from users in the UK, though tweets from elsewhere are also included, just to a lesser extent.
-And finally, it is always worth bearing in mind when looking at Twitter data that the tweeting population differs from the general UK population in terms of their demographics and political attitudes <sup>5</sup>
+And finally, it is always worth bearing in mind when looking at Twitter data that the tweeting population differs from the general UK population in terms of their demographics and political attitudes <sup>[5](#fn5<)/sup>, though this does not mean that it's not a useful artefact of public discourse.

 ## Identifying gendered discourse